jeverley/dscpclassify/README.md

 ### User rules
 The service will first attempt to classify new connections using rules specified by the user in the config file.<br />
 These follow a similar syntax to the OpenWrt firewall config and can match upon source/destination ports and IPs, firewall zones etc.<br />
+The rules support the use of nft sets, which could be dynamically updated from external sources such as dsnmasq. <br />

 ### Client DSCP hinting
 The service can be configured to apply the DSCP mark supplied by a non WAN originating client.<br />
 This function ignores CS6 and CS7 classes to avoid abuse from inappropriately configed LAN clients such as IoT devices.

 ### Dynamic classification
-Connections that do not match a pre-specified rule will be dynamically classified by the service via three mechanisms:
+Connections that do not match a pre-specified rule will be dynamically classified by the service via two mechanisms:

 * Multi-threaded client port detection for detecting P2P traffic
   * These connections are classified as Low Effort (LE) by default and therefore prioritised below Best Effort traffic when using the layer-cake qdisc.